weehan299/blog/source/_posts/createwebsite.md

 ```bash
 $ hexo generate
 ```

 ### Deploying your static folder to Nginx

-In order to deploy the static folder to Nginx, push the static folder onto github first, then pulling the folder from Nginx.
+In order to deploy the static folder to Nginx, we have to push the static folder onto github first, then pull the folder from Nginx.
 First, we have to edit the _config.yml file that can be found in your blog's root directory.

 Go to the bottom of the _config.yml file and add these information Under the repo section, add the http link that you use to clone the repository as shown:

 ```yml
 # Deployment
 Docs: https://hexo.io/docs/deployment.html